SangeetaYadav-DataAnalyst/AtliQ-Hardware-Business-Insights-360_Using_Power_BI/README.md

 This project marks AtliQ’s first step into Power BI, to empower stakeholders to make better decisions using real-time analytics.
 The focus areas for this project span finance, sales, marketing, and supply chain operations.

-I worked on this project while following the Codebasics Power BI Course, which provided me with the foundational knowledge and tools to build this end-to-end solution.
-Here’s a detailed breakdown of my journey:
+I, Sangeeta , worked on this project by following tools and techniques:

 ## 📌 Project Kickoff: Key Questions to Ask Before Starting
 Before diving into the project, I focused on clarifying the objectives and understanding stakeholder expectations.
 These were some key questions that helped guide the process: